masterl/input-studies/README.md

 #### PROs:
 - **not put global std::cin on a bad state**<br>
   Imagine we tried `cin >> number;`, but the user provided a letter, cin would now be on a bad state.<br>
-  If we extract the line as a string, we avoid this situation.
+  By extracting the line as a string, we avoid this situation.

 #### CONs: